Flutterando/modular/doc/docs/flutter_modular/module.md

 ## Relative Vs Absolute paths

 When a route path is literally described, then we say it is an absolute path, such as `/foo/bar`.
-But we can based on the current path and use the notion of POSIX to enter on a route.
+But we can consider the current path and use the notion of POSIX to enter on a route.
 For example:

 We are on the `/foo/bar` route and we want to go to the `/foo/baz` route.
 Using POSIX, just inform **Modular.navigate(‘./bar’)**